influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 You have a working Slack instance and have configured it as an [event handler](/chronograf/latest/troubleshooting/frequently-asked-questions/#what-kapacitor-event-handlers-are-supported-in-chronograf) in Chronograf.
 See the [Configure Kapacitor Event Handlers](/chronograf/latest/guides/configure-kapacitor-event-handlers/) guide for detailed configuration instructions.

-## Configure a Kapacitor alert rule
+## Configure a Chronograf alert rule

 Before you start, navigate to the Rule Configuration page by visiting the Alert Rules page and clicking on the `Create Rule` button in the top right corner.

 ![Navigate to Rule Configuration](/img/chronograf/v1.4/g-kap-rule-page.png)

-The Rule Configuration page is where you create and edit your Kapacitor alert rules.
+The Rule Configuration page is where you create and edit your Chronogra alert rules.
 Steps one through six walk you through each section of the Rule Configuration page:

 ![Empty Rule Configuration](/img/chronograf/v1.4/g-kap-blank-rule.png)